muchshofiudin/SCARA-robot-Manipulator-Project/README.md

 **********************************************************************************************************
 ------pendant control----------

-in this model, design pendant control can be download here,
+in this model, design pendant control can be download the file above

-link

 and the schematics can be download here,

-link
+link the file above

 in this design we are using arduino mega and HMI 7 inch include sd card 16 Gb.